Kotlin/dokka/docs/topics/get_started.md

 By default, the output directory is set to `/build/dokka/html` and `/build/dokka/htmlMultiModule`.

-To learn more about the Gradle runner, see [Gradle](gradle.md).
+To learn more about using Dokka with Gradle, see [Gradle](gradle.md).

 </tab>
 <tab title="Maven" group-key="mvn">

-Add the Dokka Maven plugin to the `plugins` section of your POM file:
+Add the Maven plugin for Dokka to the `plugins` section of your POM file:

 ```xml
 <build>